Apophenic/iTunes-Skins-Windows/README.md

 iTunes\iTunes.Resources\iTunes.dll is a custom assembly file created by Apple for use in iTunes.
 It's a resource-only .dll file, meaning it contains primarily resources such as images as opposed to actual code.
 We're interested in the RCData, which is a collection of raw _.png_ files that are used for iTunes' user interface.
 Each file has a unique unsigned integer ID.
-You can view the dll structure and extract files using [Resource Hacker](http://www.angusj.com/resourcehacker/#download) or with Visual Studio. (dotPeek can't parse it)
+You can view the dll structure (and manipulate it) using [Resource Hacker](http://www.angusj.com/resourcehacker/#download) or with Visual Studio (dotPeek can't parse it).

 ### iTunes.dll RCData IDs
 -------------------------